 Joseph Glackin, Director

 This division consists of three(3) Administrative units along with the ARD/Fraud unit.

 ADMINISTRATIVE SUPERVISION (AS) - The AS units supervise offenders who are predicted by the APPD Risk Tool to not commit any new offenses.
 The ratio of offender to officer is higher in these units with reduced reporting frequency.

 Anthony Aner, Director

-This division consists of seven (7) Moderate units.
+This division consists of six (6) Moderate units

-GENERAL SUPERVISION (GS) - Seven GS units supervise offenders who are predicted to be charged with a new, not serious offense.
+GENERAL SUPERVISION (GS) - Six GS units supervise offenders who are predicted to be charged with a new, not serious offense.
 Offenders supervised by this division report to APPD monthly.

 Vincent Fiorentino, Director